• Home

 DG202 (N202PW) parked at Warner Springs

-When I lived in San Diego I owned a single-seat sailplane, registered N202PW, and flew it out of Warner Springs, in the Laguna mountains east of the city.
+When I lived in San Diego in the early 2000s I owned a single-seat sailplane, registered N202PW, and flew it out of Warner Springs, in the Laguna mountains east of the city.
 "2PW" was originally imported in 1982 by its first owner, Pete Williams, who brought it to Arizona.
 He sold it in 1987 to a partnership in San Jose, CA. After 1990 its third owner flew it out of Minden, NV, and was a cross-country record-chaser who established at least one Nevada State record in the Sports Class with this aircraft.
 I became the glider's fourth owner in 2002, and flew it for 3 seasons before work kept me away and eventually led to my move to New York.
-This is a DG-202-15, with 15-meter wings.
+This glider is a DG-202-15, with 15-meter wings (there was a more common 17-meter version).
 It's a flapped glider, and the flaps move with the ailerons (and vice versa) at all flap settings.
-It is also the same glider, aerodynamically, as the DG-400, which has a retractable motor that allows it to self-launch (it cannot cruise under power, however, as the 2-stroke motor and small fuel tank were not designed for that).
+It is also the same glider, aerodynamically, as the DG-400, which has a retractable motor that allows it to self-launch.
 Dick Johnson did a report on the DG-200 (same thing, but with the earlier, split canopy) and measured a glide of about 41:1.

 2PW is a wonderful aircraft to fly, with easy, smooth, predictable handling, a docile stall, and an incredibly hushed cockpit (when you close all the air vents), and the sense of security that comes with truly spectacular glide performance.